rgdaddio/bcrypt-linux-c-cpp/README.md

 # bcrypt-linux-c-cpp
 Port of OpenBSD bcrypt for c and c++ on linux

-This is pretty much a direct port of the OpenBSD implementation.
+This is pretty much a direct port of the OpenBSD implementation to Ubuntu Linux.

 It compiles on Ubuntu and requires libbsd Ubuntu package it also uses suckless software explicit_bzero.